happyhorseskull/you-can-datamosh-on-linux/README.md

 The mosh works out of the box but I left extensive notes in the program to help you use it and understand what's happening.

+How to run the program after it's downloaded:

+  $ python3 do_the_mosh.py [video file name]

+The datamoshed video will be in a new directory: moshed_videos/

 Good luck, friends!

 __________________________________________________________________________________________